Clusivity: Second-person clusivity

 In theory, clusivity of the second person should be a possible distinction, but its existence is controversial.
-Clusivity in the second person is conceptually simple but nonetheless if it exists is extremely rare, unlike clusivity in the first.
-Hypothetical second-person clusivity would be the distinction between "you and you (and you and you ... all present)" and "you (one or more addressees) and someone else whom I am not addressing currently."
+Clusivity in the second person is conceptually simple, but nonetheless, if it exists is extremely rare, unlike clusivity in the first.
+Hypothetical second-person clusivity would be the distinction between "you and you (and you and you... all present)" and "you (one or more addressees) and someone else whom I am not addressing currently."
 These are often referred to in the literature as "2+2" and "2+3", respectively (the numbers referring to second and third person as appropriate).

 Some notable linguists, such as Bernard Comrie, have attested that the distinction is extant in spoken natural languages, while others, such as John Henderson, maintain that a clusivity distinction in the second person is too complex to process.
 Many other linguists take the more neutral position that it could exist but is nonetheless not currently attested.
 Horst J. Simon provides a deep analysis of second-person clusivity in his 2005 article.
 He concludes that oft-repeated rumors regarding the existence of second-person clusivity—or indeed, any [+3] pronoun feature beyond simple exclusive we – are ill-founded, and based on erroneous analysis of the data.

+This could also be used for first person, which would further complicate the concept of clusivity by introducing the same concept to “we”, such as “me and you and someone who’s next to us” and “me and you and someone who’s not here” and “me and someone next to me but not you” and “me and someone who’s not here but not you” and perhaps even a dual form that just means “me you and no one else”.